 When you call you’ll talk to a qualified counsellor.
-We’ll offer you immediate, confidential support including advice, counselling or coaching.
+We’ll offer you immediate, confidential emotional support.

 Don’t wait for a crisis to call

 We’ve been supporting the education sector for over 145 years and understand the challenges you face.

 Teachers and education staff can call us to talk through all kinds of concerns including: